walkerlj0/Selenium_Course_Example_Code/advanced-selenium/AdvancedSeleniumJava_Module1.md

 <img src="assets/ADV1.03B.png" alt="Fork the new base branch" width="750"/>

-*   In Terminal, run the command `git clone your-git-branch` to create a local version of the repository.
+*   In Terminal, run the command `git clone git@github.com:you/your-git-branch` to create a local version of the repository.
 Copy the link from the repository you just created.

 <img src="assets/ADV1.03C.png" alt="Dcopy the branch name" width="750"/>